madetech/blog/posts/embracing_startup_agility_in_retail.md

 Often this way of working involves pulling together cross functional teams - people from different areas of the business who are committed to delivering the same common goal.

+The team as a unit should be incentivised for successful delivery of the goal.
+Aligning individuals personal development goals to he overall success of the delivery, and keeping the team small can ensure accountability levels are high.
+We'd suggest a maximum of 5 or 6 to a team.

 ## 2. Hire intrapreneurial people

 When hiring, targeting people who have an entrepreneurial streak can be a real benefit.
 People who are not afraid to challenge the ideas of their seniors, and who are proactively looking to improve themselves can inject some additional energy in to a team.

-Examining the profile of a typical early-stage startup hire, you'd likely be looking at someone who wears many hats - a bit of marketing, a bit of operations, and hopefully a whole load of hussle.
+Examining the profile of a typical early-stage startup hire, you'd likely be looking at someone who wears many hats - a bit of marketing, a bit of operations, and hopefully a whole load of hustle.
 Even if they've never done it before, someone who's going to figure out what needs to be done to make important things happen.

 ## 3. Reward innovation